GlennWSo/resume/ssg/content/1sw_work/multi4.md

 duration = 2022-02-01
 +++

-Developed **Multi4**, a device for taking biopsy samples for cancer-diagnostics.
+Developed, built prototypes and tested **Multi4**, a device for taking biopsy samples for cancer-diagnostics.

 ###### Role & Responsibilities